lucascalvet/2021_22_FSI_Logbooks/LOGBOOK4.md

 ### Task 2: Passing Environment Variables from Parent Process to Child Process

-- step 1: after compiling this version of myprintenv.c with the printenv function call on the case 0 of the switch statement, we conclude that the environment variables are all inherited by the child process
+After compiling two versions of myprintenv.c, one with the printenv function call on the case 0 (child) and other on the default case of the switch statement, we wrote the output of both into two diferent log files.
+Finally, we conclude that the environment variables are inherited by the child process, by comparing both log files with the diff bash command and observing no differences.

-- step 2: